ralphv/dijkstra/README.md

   * `HeapRunningCosts`: Uses a heap structure to achieve O(Edge * Log(Vertex))
   * `LinearRunningCosts`: Uses an array structure to achieve O(Vertex²)

-All entry points can be run using with the env variable `USE_HEAP_STRUCTURE` to use the heap.
+All entry points can be run using with the env variable `USE_HEAP_STRUCTURE=TRUE` to use the heap.

+If using the heap, you can optionally use `FIND_LONGEST_PATH=TRUE` to use max heap.
+This will find the `longest path` instead of the `shortest path`

 ### Graphing support